Chris Rose (journalist)

 Chris Rose is a New York Times Best-Selling New Orleans, Louisiana, writer and journalist.

-For years best known for light-hearted writing in the Times-Picayune, he gained greater attention for his chronicles of the effect of Hurricane Katrina on New Orleans since 2005.
+Though once best known for his light-hearted pieces in the Times-Picayune, he gained greater attention for his chronicles of the effect of Hurricane Katrina on New Orleans since 2005.

 Life

-Rose graduated from the Georgetown Preparatory School in 1978 and received a journalism degree from the University of Wisconsin–Madison in 1982.
+Rose graduated from the Georgetown Preparatory School in Rockville, Maryland, in 1978 and received a journalism degree from the University of Wisconsin–Madison in 1982.
 After a stint as a staff writer at The Washington Post, he joined the Times-Picayune as a crime reporter in 1984.
 Over the years, he has covered national politics, economics, Southern regionalism, pop culture, and New Orleans nightlife, traditions, lifestyles and entertainment.

 Post-Katrina, Rose gained notoriety and accolades as he chronicled the personal and public struggles of the disaster-stricken area.
-Rose's column regularly appears at his "New Orleans stories" Times-Picayune web site.
-He returned to the theme in various ways, as in satirizing the 2008-2009 e-mail controversies swelling around New Orleans mayor Ray Nagin and Councilwoman Stacy Head.
+Rose's column regularly appeared at his "New Orleans stories" Times-Picayune web site.
+He returned to the theme in various ways, as in satirizing the 2008–2009 e-mail controversies swelling around New Orleans mayor Ray Nagin and Councilwoman Stacy Head.

-Rose left the paper in late 2009, and joined the New Orleans alternative weekly paper, Gambit Weekly, in mid February 2010.
+Rose left the paper in late 2009 and joined the New Orleans alternative weekly paper, Gambit Weekly, in mid February 2010.
 He moved to WVUE Fox News 8 a year later, where he delivered his pungent commentary on New Orleans life by video and column, up until his abrupt and arguably controversial termination in March 2013.

 After his dismissals from Gambit and WVUE, Rose found work as restaurant waiter.
-More recently, Chris Rose has been writing for Rouses, a grocery store chain based in Louisiana.
-Rose writes for the chain's trade magazine, contributing articles on food related topics.
+Chris Rose has also written for Rouses, a grocery store chain based in Louisiana.
+Rose wrote for the chain's trade magazine, contributing articles on food related topics.

 In 2016, Rose became a licensed tour guide.
-His walking tour covers mainly the music history of New Orleans and Louisiana.
+His walking tour mainly covered the music history of New Orleans and Louisiana.

-Rose is also the author of 1 Dead in Attic, which is a collection of stories recounting the first four harrowing months of life in New Orleans after Katrina.
+Rose is the author of 1 Dead in Attic, a collection of stories recounting the first four harrowing months of life in New Orleans after Hurricane Katrina.
 The book went on to become a New York Times Bestseller and garnered a number of accolades.

 Awards and nominations

-Rose was a finalist for the Pulitzer Prize for Distinguished Commentary in 2006 and won a Pulitzer for his contributions to the Times-Picayunes Public Service Award.
+Rose was a finalist for the Pulitzer Prize for Distinguished Commentary in 2006, and was awarded a share in the Times-Picayune staff's Pulitzer Prize for Public Service for his contributions.
 He was a finalist for the 2006 Michael Kelly Award.

 Rose reigned as King of the Krewe du Vieux for the 2007 New Orleans Mardi Gras season.